-If you’re an occasional curler who’s not planning to splurge on a curling wand, Reavey suggests this Marcel iron from Hot Tools — at $40 — because it’s so easy to use.
-“The handle allows you to wrap hair around the iron with ease, and I appreciate the rotation option, which can be used interchangeably, whether you are left- or right-handed, to get an even curl every time.”
-Its 24-karat-gold-plated barrel also means that it heats up super fast, and with ten heat settings (up to 430 degrees) you have options.
+If you’re an occasional curler who doesn’t want to splurge on an expensive curling wand, Reavey suggests this Marcel Iron from Hot Tools, because it’s particularly easy to use.
+“The handle, which rotates, allows you to wrap hair around the iron with ease.”
+Its 24-karat-gold-plated barrel also means that it heats up superfast, and it has ten heat settings (and goes all the way up to 430 degrees).

 A few Strategist staffers are also partial to this pink curling iron, which writer Lauren Ro says is the closest she’s come to mimicking the natural waves of a digital perm.
 It has a tapered tip that creates a range of curls, depending how you wrap it.
 “Instead of fussing with getting your strands into the clip, as with a traditional curling iron, all you [have to do is] wrap your hair around the barrel of the wand, hold for a few seconds, then release it,” explains Ro.